fedeoliv/otel-trust-gateway/README.md

 - In a production system, this would validate cryptographic signatures; here we use API keys for demonstration
 - Failed validation prevents data from reaching exporters, reducing noise and potential security risks

+### Sampling Strategy for Scale

+The collector implements a sophisticated sampling strategy designed to handle large volumes of telemetry data while controlling costs:

+#### How It Works

+**Multiple Pipelines with Different Strategies:**

+1. **Sampled Pipeline (Traces + Logs)** → Azure Application Insights
+   - 10% probabilistic sampling (configurable)
+   - Traces and logs are **correlated** via `trace_id`
+   - When a trace is sampled, all its logs are kept together
+   - Perfect for cost-effective cloud storage while maintaining visibility

+2. **Full Pipeline (Metrics)** → Azure Application Insights
+   - 100% of metrics sent (no sampling)
+   - Critical for accurate dashboards, alerts, and SLOs
+   - Metrics typically have lower volume than traces/logs

+3. **Future Full Pipeline** → Other Exporters (Ready to Enable)
+   - Send 100% of all telemetry to additional systems
+   - Elasticsearch, Prometheus, custom OTLP endpoints, etc.
+   - Comprehensive data for deep analysis when needed

+#### Key Design Principles

+- **Correlation**: Logs inherit `trace_id` from their parent spans, ensuring sampling keeps related data together
+- **Flexibility**: Different sampling rates per pipeline - aggressive for traces/logs, none for metrics
+- **Multi-Destination**: Send sampled data to expensive cloud storage, full data to cheaper long-term storage
+- **Cost Control**: Handle millions of events per day while keeping cloud ingestion costs predictable
+- **Observability**: 10% sampling still provides statistical significance for most use cases

 ### Collector Configuration

 The collector is configured via `config.yaml`: